Jon Berti Player Props: Marlins vs. Rockies

 Jon Berti At The Plate

-- In 74 games played this year, he has homered in just two of them.
+- He has gone deep in two of 75 games played this season, and in 0.7% of his plate appearances.

-- Berti has picked up an RBI in 18.9% of his games this year, with more than one RBI in 5.4% of his games.
+- Berti has picked up an RBI in 18.7% of his games this season, with more than one RBI in 5.3% of his games.

-- He has scored in 24 games this year (32.4%), including multiple runs in six games.
+- In 25 of 75 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.